Kate Middleton’s Harry Potter-Inspired Look Sends The Internet Into A Frenzy

 — Rachel King (@rachelking) February 28, 2019

-The inspiration for her look today could date all the way back to 2013, when People noted that Kate, William and Prince Harry visited the Harry Potter studio tour near London.
+The inspiration for her look today could date all the way back to 2013, when People noted that Kate, William, and Harry visited the Harry Potter studio tour near London.

-The duchess — who was pregnant with the royal couple’s first child George at the time — waved around a wand during the tour and, along with William and Harry, learned a few “spell techniques” from tour guide Scott Heron.
+The duchess — who was pregnant with the royal couple’s first child, George, at the time — waved around a wand during the tour and, along with William and Harry, learned a few “spell techniques” from tour guide Scott Heron.

-William and Kate arrived in Northern Ireland earlier this week for a two-day tour that started off yesterday with a visit to Windsor Park Stadium, home of Linfield FC, where the royal couple laced up their sneakers and hit the field to play soccer with the young girls that participate in the Irish Football Association’s Rising Stars Program.
+William and Kate arrived in Northern Ireland earlier this week for a two-day tour.
+The proceedings started off yesterday with a visit to Windsor Park Stadium, home of Linfield FC, where the royal couple laced up their sneakers and hit the field to play soccer with the young girls that participate in the Irish Football Association’s Rising Stars Program.

 View this post on Instagram